davidmalcolm/texi2rst/output/integers.rst

   .. __int128_t and __uint128_t typedefs are not extended integer types

-  * Whether signed integer types are represented using sign and magnitude, twos complement, or ones complement, and whether the extraordinary value is a trap representation or an ordinary value (C99 and C11 6.2.6.2).
+  * Whether signed integer types are represented using sign and magnitude, two's complement, or one's complement, and whether the extraordinary value is a trap representation or an ordinary value (C99 and C11 6.2.6.2).

-  GCC supports only twos complement integer types, and all bit patterns are ordinary values.
+  GCC supports only two's complement integer types, and all bit patterns are ordinary values.

   * The rank of any extended integer type relative to another extended